Laravel-Backpack/docs/3.4/crud-how-to.md

 ## Use the Media Library (File Manager)

 If you've chosen to install [elFinder](http://elfinder.org/) when installing Backpack, you already have a media manager.
 And it’s integrated into:
-- TinyMCE (as “tinymce” fieldtype)
+- TinyMCE (as "tinymce" fieldtype)
-- CKEditor (as “ckeditor” fieldtype)
+- CKEditor (as "ckeditor" fieldtype)
-- CRUD “browse” fieldtype
+- CRUD "browse" fieldtype
 - standalone, at the *your-project/admin/elfinder* route;

 For the integration, barryvdh's [laravel-elfinder](https://github.com/barryvdh/laravel-elfinder) package is used.